sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-05-04

+@bobheadxi

+Made `pr-auditor` required in `sourcegraph/sourcegraph` on [request](https://sourcegraph.slack.com/archives/C01G34KFYE4/p1651677045477279?thread_ts=1651665256.667259&cid=C01G34KFYE4).
+Noticed issue where `pr-auditor` checks do not persist, and PRs get stuck on "waiting for status" - we [can't set status by branch](https://github.com/sourcegraph/sourcegraph/pull/34913#issuecomment-1117563565), so we need to register the action to run on the `synchronize` event ([#34914](https://github.com/sourcegraph/sourcegraph/pull/34914)) i.e. when a push happens as well.
+We'll need to propagate this fix to all repos with a batch change if more repos make this a required check. $DURATION=15m

+Hadolint script broke.
+The shell script was a bit cryptic so I just moved the whole thing into `sg`: [#34926](https://github.com/sourcegraph/sourcegraph/pull/34926) $DURATION=30m

+A few teammates reported occasionally running into *kernel* panics with `sg start`.
+Consensus seems to be that it's probably not directly related to `sg`, but might be worth looking into - for now it appears infrequent and I can't make much sense of it.
+[Thread](https://sourcegraph.slack.com/archives/C01N83PS4TU/p1651696165060899), [core dump](https://sourcegraph.slack.com/archives/C01N83PS4TU/p1651699647925089?thread_ts=1651696165.060899&cid=C01N83PS4TU) $DURATION=15m

+Worked on a dependency version guard for an incident a few weeks ago: [#34929](https://github.com/sourcegraph/sourcegraph/pull/34929) $DURATION=30m

 ## 2022-05-02

 @jhchabran Noticed that the builds were stuck this morning, because a new version of rust protobuf-codegen has been released and the dev/generate.sh script wasn't setting any expectation about which version to get.
 As the new release was publish, all our builds started to fail.
 I have put up a PR https://github.com/sourcegraph/sourcegraph/pull/34756 with the fix. $DURATION=20m

+## 2022-04-28

+@bobheadxi

+Spent a lot of time trying to make firewall popups go away.
+Pursued the firewall command approach for a long time (https://github.com/sourcegraph/sourcegraph/pull/34680), before giving up and finding an infinitely easier solution: https://github.com/sourcegraph/sourcegraph/pull/34714 $DURATION=240m

 ## 2022-04-26